Julie Amelie Charlotte Castelnau

-Julie Amelie Charlotte Castelnau, known from 1871 as Lady Wallace (1819 – 1897) is best known today for her "bequest to the Nation" of about 5,500 artworks that resulted in the Wallace Collection, which opened in her marital home 13 years after her death.
+Julie Amelie Charlotte Castelnau, known from 1871 as Lady Wallace (c.
+1819 – 1897) is best known today for her "bequest to the Nation" of about 5,500 artworks that resulted in the Wallace Collection, which opened in her marital home 13 years after her death.
 Her bequest was almost certainly in fulfilment of the wishes of her late husband Sir Richard Wallace, 1st Baronet, who together with his father and grandfather, the 3rd and 4th Marquesses of Hertford, had amassed the majority of the collection.

 Julie Amelie met her illegitimately-born husband Richard Jackson in Paris and their illegitimate son Georges Henry Edmond Castelnau was born in 1840, 30 years before they were legally married as M. & Mme.
 Wallace.
 Since little of her own correspondence has survived, what few details of her early life are from her husband's correspondence or sources outside the direct family.
 Richard had been born in London but from age six he was raised in Paris by his grandmother, Maria Fagnani, 3rd Marchioness of Hertford, who was the estranged wife of the 3rd marquess.

 Richard Jackson was a companion to her three children and by 1842 he, Julie Amelie, and son Georges were living nearby her together with Maria's youngest, Lord Henry Seymour.
 Their home was also close to Maria's eldest son, who had become Lord Hertford upon the death of his father, which expanded the family fortunes considerably.
 1842 was also the year that Richard Jackson took on the maiden name of his birth mother Mrs. Agnes Jackson (née Wallace), presumably upon learning his true parentage at the inquest of his grandfather.
 In subsequent decades father and son remained neighbors and were art collectors together, following in the art collecting interests of (grand)mother Maria.
 After Lord Hertford's death in 1870, Julie Amelie and Richard finally obtained legal recognition of Richard's parentage as the son of Lord Hertford in 1871 and they married.
 Lord Hertford had never married, and his titles went to a distant cousin but he left his unentailed estates and art collection (which they had often jointly collected) to Richard.